olulesi/sei-project-1/README.md

 ```

-So for every shape, I had to add its next position dimensions which were also relative numbers to the start window position
+So for every shape, I had to add its next position dimensions which were also relative numbers to the start window position.

 ```
 let windowPosition = 0